 Workskills International specialises in managing education services, from running training programs offshore to building customised training programs for national and international business associations to meet their training needs.
 These training programs include fully accredited and non-accredited certified training courses, micro skills courses, short courses & skills sets dependant on the specific business need.

-Workskills International collaborates with our RTO partners to offer fully accredited Australian qualifications in Hospitality, Business and Training and Assessment.
+Workskills International collaborates with RTO Specialists to offer fully accredited Australian qualifications in Hospitality, Business and Training and Assessment.

 Christine is a qualified trainer and assessor in the Australia Qualification Framework.